 So, what exactly is going wrong?

 Most education institutions for the past decades have ceased to value truth and morality and have shifted towards numbers, that is, to enrol as many students as possible as they instil this kinds of teachings.
 As for truth and morality, what does it matter to them?
 Teachings on morals and truth have been left to parents and guardians.
 Yet the youth spend more time in schools and universities than they do at home.

 Parents who sometimes work everyday from morning to evening, who barely have time for themselves let alone their children.

 Who being extremely proud of their educated children when they acquire their degrees, masters, and doctorates; have no idea the type of dangerous philosophies their children have amassed.

 So with this result, what is to stop thousands and thousands of young people in high schools and the universities today, from embracing relativism and existentialism (a philosophy that presents itself as radical atheism), as a way of life?
 What is hindering them from practicing sexual immoralities, drug abuse, cultism, political thuggery, armed robbery, vandalism, kidnaping for ransom and such like things if these are the principles they are being taught in school?
 Since the truth is relative, why can’t they do whatever they think to be right or wrong according to their own view?

-Having reached this point— falling for anything, I began to reflect on my arguments those past years.
-I reasoned that there had to be an absolute moral standard that man could refer to for the sake of humanity’s perpetuation, — one that could prevent us from turning into a self-destructive society.
+Now, having reached this point— falling for anything — I began to reflect on my arguments those past years.
+I reasoned that there had to be an absolute moral standard that man could refer to for the sake of humanity’s perpetuation — one that could prevent us from turning into a self-destructive society.